bmanders716/bmanders716.github.io/cookbook.md

 Cheese Pudding.

-_Ingredients_--3†oz. of bread-crumbs.
+_Ingredients_--3‡Ø∫. of bread-crumbs.
                1 pint of milk.
-               º†lb. of grated cheese.
+               Ï†¨b. of grated cheese.
                3 eggs.
-               1†oz. of butter.
+               1‡Ø∫. of butter.
                Pepper and salt.
                A little cayenne.